Skip to content

 typescript

-import { withTracing } from '@agentforge/core/middleware';
+import { withTracing } from '@agentforge/core';

 const tracedNode = withTracing(myNode, {